bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 ### The problem

-We're going to write interfaces to tell Typescript what we expect a restaurant and other related objects to look like and use them in our restaurant service.
+We're going to write interfaces to tell Typescript what we expect a restaurant and other related objects to look like, and use them in our restaurant service.
 A `Restaurant` interface should represent an object like this:

 ```javascript
 let restaurant = {